 So I did that work for myself.
 I still do it, every day.
 And the result was the publication of my first book, Unspoken, in early 2020.

 I work with writers of contemporary middle grade, young adult, or adult fiction and memoir.
 I support and guide writers through the early stages of the writing process, from blank page to solid first draft, using a mixture of proven strategies, deadlines, tough love and deep compassion for people who struggle with self-doubt around their ideas, craft, and worthiness of publication.

 I live in Bellingham, WA with my husband, two teenaged kids, two cats, and a new puppy.
 I love taking walks and taking naps.
-I enjoy bad jokes and corny humor.
-When I’m feeling adventurous, I enjoy hiking, paddleboarding, swimming, and basically any other outdoor activity.
+I enjoy bad jokes and puns more than anyone probably should.
+My family and friends are my everything.